v-fearam/msbuild-examples/custom-task-code-generation/README.md

 Then we define two [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets?view=vs-2022).
 We [extends the MSBuild process](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process?view=vs-2022) overriding predefined targets:

 1. BeforeCompile: The goal is to call our custom task to generate the class and include the class to be compiled.
 Tasks that are inserted before core compilation is done.
 Input and Output fields are related to [incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds?view=vs-2022).
 If all output items are up-to-date, MSBuild skips the target.
 This incremental build of the target can significantly improve the build speed.
 An item is considered up-to-date if its output file is the same age or newer than its input file or files.
-1. AfterClean: The goal is to delete the generated class file after a general clean happens.Tasks that are inserted after the core clean functionality is invoked.
+1. AfterClean: The goal is to delete the generated class file after a general clean happens.
+Tasks that are inserted after the core clean functionality is invoked.
 It forces the generation on MSBuild rebuild target execution.

 ### Step 5, Generates the nuget package